 Although the Digirig’s 3.3V power output is protected internally once this option is activated, only TRRS connectors should be used, because TRS connectors short the second ring to sleeve:

 Icom’s simplex CI-V serial CAT

 Many Icom radios offer CAT control over 3.5mm TS connector called CI-V (V being 5, but I’ll continue calling it V).
 Because of the single wire, this is a simplex interface (one side transmitting at-a-time).
-It uses the logic signal levels and luckily it’s a simple conversion from duplex with the help of a diode.
-With Rev 1.5 of Digirig this can be done as follows:
+This mode can be activated in Digirig 1.6 or later with the use of the solder switches:

 USB CAT interfaces